 RN to BSN Program

-The University of Southern Indiana's School of Nursing offers nurses with an associate degree or nursing diploma the opportunity to further their education and ultimately obtain a Bachelors of Science in Nursing (BSN).
+The University of Southern Indiana's College of Nursing and Health Professions offers nurses with an associate degree or nursing diploma the opportunity to further their education and ultimately obtain a Bachelor of Science in Nursing (BSN).

 - Accredited by the Commission on Collegiate Nursing Education (CCNE).